KenKundert/postmortem/README.rst

 | Released: 2019-01-03
 |

-*PostMortem* works with *Avendesora* to produce packets of information for partners and dependents to help them carry on after your death.
+*PostMortem* works with `Avendesora <https://avendesora.readthedocs.io>`_ to produce packets of information for partners and dependents to help them carry on after your death or incapacitation.
 Primarily *PostMortem* queries *Avendesora* to produce an encrypted document that contains information about all of your essential accounts including security credentials such as usernames and passcodes.
-It also can include related pre-prepared documents such as the legal documents that establish and control your estate plan.
+It also can include related pre-prepared documents such as the legal documents that establish and control your estate.

 Your partners and dependents do not need *PostMortem* to access their documents, however they must be capable of using *GPG* and have a GPG encryption key.